foxfromworld/LeetCode-and-Algorithm/TheAlgorithmDesignManual_Solutions/4_Sorting_and_Searching.md

 <h4>4-12.</h4>

-Create a min heap using O(n) and extract the kth smallest item using O(klogn) time.
+Create a heap with the min value on the top using O(n) and extract the kth smallest item using O(klogn) time.

 Similiar to: